david-wei-01001/david-wei-01001.github.io/_pages/thoughts.md

     </div>
 </div>

 Besides cooking, I love reading books.
 Not novels, but thoughts.
 People say reading books is like talking with past sages, and I talk to those who want to talk to me directly.
 I have dabbled in history, philosophy, law, and investments.
 I am particularly interested in Eastern philosophy.
 One interesting question that sends me thinking comes from a preface.
 A question was raised in the introduction of *A Short History of Chinese Philosophy*: is this a history book of Chinese Philosophy? or is it a book of philosophical history in China?
-All attempts to answer it come down to a true or false question: Is there philosophy in China?
+All attempts to answer it come down to a true or false question: Is there Philosophy in China?
 It is very interesting to think about this, and what's more interesting to think about is: Is Philosophy the only kind of philosophy?